ounold/ounold.github.io/README.md

 - Dr. Wojciech Dobrowolski.
 Application of real-time machine learning for diagnostics and fault location in relay stations (BTS) (2025)
 - Dr. Maciej Troć.
 Mechanisms of adaptation in learning classifier systems (2024)
 - Dr. Zbigniew Pliszka.
 New methods of searching the binary vector space in solving selected optimization problems (2022)
 - Dr. Norbert Kozłowski.
-Real-valued Anticipatory Learning Classifier System (2020)
+Real-valued anticipatory learning classifier system (2020)
 - Dr. Łukasz Cielecki.
 Application of an evolutionary induction system of grammar in the classification of objects (2014)

 ## Activities